 Under the Affordable Care Act, each state decides what is included in their health plans.
-This decision means that insurance companies participating in Oregon’s health exchange will need to comply with the bulletin.
+This decision means that insurance companies participating in Oregon’s health exchange will need to comply with the mental health parity rule and the expectations set forth in the bulletin.

 WHO ELSE IS PROVIDING THIS COVERAGE AND WHY?

 Currently, 25% of Fortune 100 Companies and many Oregon businesses, both large and small, offer inclusive health care, including healthcare for transgender employees.
 These businesses believe that providing all employees with the medically-necessary care they need to be healthy and productive is not just good for employees and their families, they know it is good for business.